Cartus/cartus.github.io/_news/announcement_2.md

 ---
 layout: post
 title: Prospective Students and Visitors
-date: 2025-1-25 16:11:00-0400
+date: 2025-01-25 16:11:00-0400
 inline: false
 related_posts: false
 ---

-Dr. Zhijiang Guo will join the Hong Kong University of Science and Technology (Guangzhou) as an Assistant Professor in Spring 2025.
-The research group hopes to recruit several PhD students for enrollment in 2025.
+Dr. Zhijiang Guo join the Hong Kong University of Science and Technology (Guangzhou) as an Assistant Professor in Spring 2025.
+The research group hopes to recruit several PhD students for enrollment in 2025/2026.
 We would greatly appreciate it if interested applicants could read the guidelines below and submit their applications via email as instructed.

 ---